RaizaEscobar/RaizaEscobar/README.md

 ### Hi, I am Raiza! :blush: :computer:
 <img src="https://github.com/RaizaEscobar/RaizaEscobar/blob/main/gitHubAvatar.png" alt="avatar header"/>
+I am an enthusiastic and proactive Web Developer, with experience in Banking, specialized in International Trade.
+I have always been interested in the technology industry and that is why I decided to start a new career in IT.
+I started doing online courses on my own and I liked it more and more, so I decided to enroll in IronHack to do the Full Stack Development Bootcamp, where I improved my knowledge to become a Frontend Developer through React, JS, CSS, Html.
+Right now, I am very proud of my progress and I am looking for ways to add value as a Web Developer and be part of a team to learn and grow together.

+Find me in <a href="https://www.linkedin.com/in/raizaescobar/">Linkedin</a>
 <!--
 **RaizaEscobar/RaizaEscobar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.